 When can I send the whole book?

-If you’ve done your work well, and submitted an intriguing query, brilliant marketing plan, and three sparkling chapters, then we will contact you for more.
+If you’ve done your work well, and submitted an intriguing query, brilliant marketing plan and three sparkling chapters, then we will contact you for more.

 Can I query with just an idea?

 No, you must have a complete manuscript BEFORE you query us.
-Please, only query us if you have finished and polished your novel to the point that you feel it is at its absolute best.
+Please, only query us if you have finished and polished your novel to the point where you feel it is at its absolute best.